Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/docs/option_2/README.md

 ## Common errors

+- `Error reponse: Response status code does not indicate success: 400 (Bad Request)`
+    - Likely one of the Fabric items you are trying to update has a defintion containing errors.
+We advise maintaining identifiers such as workspaceIds and LakehouseIds as **parameters** for Notebooks and Data Pipelines.
+Failure to do this may result in the script being unable to push your item definitions if they reference item ids that have been removed.
 - `Error reponse: Response status code does not indicate success: 401 (Unauthorized)`
     - Likely your user token has expired.
 Update it and source your params file and then try again.
     - If using Azure DevOps: if you are getting this error when running devops pipelines after refreshing the token variable, make sure you have toggled the secret variable type.
 - `Error reponse: Response status code does not indicate success: 403 (Forbidden)`
     - Likely one of the Fabric items you are trying to update has a MIP label that prevents you from updating its definition.

-- `Error reponse: Response status code does not indicate success: 400 (Bad Request)`
+- `Error reponse: Response status code does not indicate success: 404 (Not Found)`
-    - Likely one of the Fabric items you are trying to update has a defintion containing errors.
+    - Likely the capacity you specified cannot be used.
+Make sure that your Fabric capacity is available and running, it might have been paused, in this case you can resume it and re-run the script.
 - `Error reponse: A parameter cannot be found that matches parameter name 'ResponseHeadersVariable'`
     - Likely you need to update your Powershell version to 7+.